Copyright 1994 - 2023 Bill's Bible Basics

 "For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and NOT IN THE LETTER; whose praise is not of men, but of God."

 "For as many as are led by the Spirit of God, they are the sons of God."

 Romans 8:14, KJV

-You see; as Paul states in the previous verses, we can choose to live according to the letter of the Law as the Jews did.
-We can try to do everything right on the physical level -- such as be circumcised, or observe the Sabbath -- in order to convince other people of how good and holy we are, so that we might win their praise.
-However, it is all nothing but dead, legalistic, self-glorifying works; and in the end, they will amount to nothing, and they will be burned.
-As the Apostle Paul also wrote:
+You see; as Paul states in the previous verses, we can choose to live according to the letter of the Law just like those legalistic Jews did.
+We can try to do everything right on the physical level -- such as be circumcised, observe the Sabbath, keep kosher laws, observe all of the other Jewish holy days, feasts and customs -- in order to try to convince ourselves -- and other people -- of how good and holy we are, so that we might win their praise.
+However, the reality of the situation is that it is all really nothing but dead, legalistic, self-glorifying works; and in the end, they will amount to nothing, and they will in fact be burned.
+This is exactly what the Apostle Paul wrote in the following verses: